brettz9/atyourcommand/README.md

 link in page.
 Same with images, videos, script files, stylesheets, etc.
 1. Display of commands in dialog: move up/down instead of alphabetical?
 1. Create icons, etc.
+1. If item is required, could prevent "submit" (currently not using <form>, so no submit).
 1. Might allow selection of submenus, separators, etc.
 1. Any other command line necessities (besides quoted string escaping)?
 1. As per AppLauncher feature request, allow shortcuts on the toolbar; also